United States Marine Corps: War of 1812 and afterward

 During the War of 1812, Marine detachments on Navy ships took part in some of the great frigate duels that characterized the war, which were the first and last engagements of the conflict.
 Their most significant contribution was holding the center of General Andrew Jackson's defensive line at the 1815 Battle of New Orleans, the final major battle and one of the most one-sided engagements of the war.
 With widespread news of the battle and the capture of HMS Cyane, HMS Levant and HMS Penguin, the final engagements between British and U.S. forces, the Marines had gained a reputation as expert marksmen, especially in defensive and ship-to-ship actions.
 They played a large role in the 1813 defense of Sacket's Harbor, New York and Norfolk and Portsmouth, Virginia, also taking part in the 1814 defense of Plattsburgh in the Champlain Valley during one of the final British offensives along the Canadian–U.S. border.
 The Battle of Bladensburg, fought 24 August 1814, was one of the worst days for American arms, though a few units and individuals performed heroic service.
-Notable among them were Commodore Joshua Barney's 500 sailors and the 120 Marines under Captain Samuel Miller USMC, who inflicted the bulk of British casualties and were the only effective American resistance during the battle.
-A final desperate Marine counter attack, with the fighting at close quarters, however was not enough; Barney and Miller's forces were overrun.
-In all of 114 Marines, 11 were killed and 16 wounded.
+Notable among them were Commodore Joshua Barney's 500 sailors and the 120 marines under Captain Samuel Miller USMC, who inflicted the bulk of British casualties and were the only effective American resistance during the battle.
+A final desperate Marine counterattack, with the fighting at close quarters, however was not enough; Barney and Miller's forces were overrun.
+In all of 114 marines, 11 were killed and 16 wounded.
 During the battle Captain Miller's arm was badly wounded, for his gallant service in action, Miller was brevetted to the rank of Major USMC.